-The act was introduced to be both a reforming piece of legislation (it changes the law) and a consolidating piece of legislation (it repeals many previous laws relating to care and support and replaces them with this Act).
-It builds on the 'Vision for Adult Social Care' document and 'Caring for Our Future - Reforming Care and Support' White Paper.
+The Act was introduced to be both a reforming piece of legislation (it changes the law) and a consolidating piece of legislation (it repeals many previous laws relating to care and support and replaces them with this Act).

-The government's vision in the Care Act is to redefine the relationship between the state, local authorities, citizens, service users and carers with the expectation that we all think differently about adult social care to:
+The government's vision in the Care Act was to redefine the relationship between the state, local authorities, citizens, service users and carers with the expectation that we all think differently about adult social care:

-To one that asks "what can you do for yourself, within your local community, to help meet your own care needs".
+To ask "what can you do for yourself, within your local community, to help meet your own care needs".

-Rather than one that asks: "how much care and support do you need" and "what can the state do for you"
+Rather than: "how much care and support do you need" and "what can the state do for you"